From the Other Side of the Teacher’s Desk

 But as a parent, I am now on the other side of the teacher’s desk.
 Let me tell you, it ain’t easy!
 I’ve become THAT mom!

-My oldest son is five years old and in Kindergarten.
+My oldest son is five years old and in kindergarten.
 Instead of loving school, he comes home tired and frustrated.
 The long hours and intense academic schedule are causing a lot of stress in his little life, and not surprisingly, he’s acting out to avoid the work.

 To make things even harder, he’s now on a behavior chart.
 This little chart is causing chaos in my house!
 His mood depends on whether or not he earns a little smiley face.
 It’s also teaching him that he should constantly be rewarded for his behavior.
 I want him to succeed and be happy, so I find myself making excuses for some of his behaviors on the days he gets a sad face.
 I mean, really, how does his teacher expect him to sit and read for 20 minutes!?
 Who cares if he had to use the bathroom three times!